executablebooks/sphinx-jupyterbook-latex/docs/source/intro.md

   to chapters in pdf output.

-* Files specified under the `sections:` key are included in the parent `chapter` document with file title being `h2` headers in the document.
+* Files specified under the `sections:` key are included in the parent `chapter` document, with the file title being the `h2` header in the document.

 * The `master document` is not included in table of contents page and is instead treated as a `frontmatter`.